moffd234/SumOfInput/README.md

 ### **Resources:**

+This is a pretty advanced topic for this lab.
+Welcome to Zip Code.

 #### timing loops

 To time two different Java loops, you can use the `System.currentTimeMillis()` method to get the current time in milliseconds before and after each loop, and then calculate the difference between the two times to get the elapsed time.